wcm-io/wcm-io-tooling/maven/plugins/wcmio-content-package-maven-plugin/src/site/markdown/index.md

 ### Overview

-This Maven Plugin is an alternative to the [Content Package Maven Plugin][adobe-content-package-maven-plugin] from Adobe.

-It supports:
+Features:

 * Uploading and installing content packages via CRX package manager or Sling Launchpad with [Composum console][composum]
 * Downloading and extracting content packages via CRX package manager or Sling Launchpad with [Composum console][composum]
-* Building content packages (deprecated)

-The wcm.io Content Package Maven plugin aims for compatibility in goal and property names and behavior with the Adobe plugin, so for a lot of use cases it can be used as drop-in replacement.
-However some goals and features are missing.
-See [this wiki page](https://wcm-io.atlassian.net/wiki/x/-HkIAw) for a comparison.

-Compared to the Adobe plugin the `install` supports more parameters, and is much more sophisticated and failure tolerant when uploading packages.
+The wcm.io Content Package Maven plugin aims for compatibility in goal and property names and behavior with the old Adobe content-package plugin.
+Compared to that plugin the `install` supports more parameters, and is much more sophisticated and failure tolerant when uploading packages.
 It tries to catch all types of possible problems (e.g. AEM instance not available for some seconds) and retries the upload for a certain amount of time until it succeeds.

 #### `install` goal